08/11/2018: LECC XIV UPDATE! JAY LENO'S DUESENBERG WALKER COUPE

-Update: The final prototype and production piece is almost complete.
-Several review samples have been continually improved upon with corrections & improvements submitted back to the factory.
+Update: The final prototype and production piece is now complete.
+Several review samples were continually improved upon with corrections & improvements submitted back to the factory.

-More improvements to the incredibly intricate and detailed chrome trim are underway.
-We expect the models to arrive in June / July, 2018.
-The decision was made to not rush the production to meet the original Fall of 2017 ETA, and to make sure the model was as perfect and correct as possible.
-Images of the final prototype sample will be posted when completed.
+More improvements to the incredibly intricate and detailed chrome trim are cmplete.
+We expect the models to arrive September 20, 2018.
+The decision was made to not rush the production to meet the original ETA, and to make sure the model was as perfect and correct as possible.
+Images of the actual production piece will be posted when it arrives.

 The 1934 Duesenberg Aerodynamic Walker Coupe in 1:24 Scale

 LECCXIV 14th model from the Diecast Car Collectors Club (D4C)